XavierBerger/pcd8544/README.md

 #pcd8544 Python library for Raspberry Pi

-This repository contains a python library to drive PCD8544 LCD (Nokia 5110)
+**This repository contains a python library to drive PCD8544 LCD (Nokia 5110)**

-PCD8544 LCD screen is a small cheap screen originally used into Nikia 3110/5110 handset.
+PCD8544 LCD screen is a small cheap screen originally used into Nokia 3110/5110 handset.
 This screen is still sold nowaday and can be easily purchased online.
 It fits very well with Raspberry Pi world and open the the UI possibilities.

 ![pcd8544](https://raw.github.com/XavierBerger/pcd8544/master/doc/PCD8544.png)